 Fibersol® soluble corn fiber can replace many of the non-sweetening functional properties of sugar, offering a real option for both replacing sugar and achieving caloric reduction.
-Fibersol is provided in a variety of forms for the convenience of food formulators, including highly concentrated Fibersol®-2 containing 90 percent soluble dietary fiber (mfh); liquid Fibersol®-LQ containing 75 percent fiber, and a touch of sweetness; and agglomerated Fibersol®-2 AG.
-Each gram of the fiber portion of Fibersol-2 adds only 1.4 calories, so it can not only functionally replace labeled sugars; it can also help achieve a reduction in calories.*
+Fibersol is provided in a variety of forms for the convenience of food formulators, including highly concentrated Fibersol®-2 containing 90 percent soluble dietary fiber (mfh); liquid Fibersol®-LQ containing 72 percent fiber content, and a touch of sweetness; and agglomerated Fibersol®-2 AG.
+Each gram of the fiber portion of Fibersol-2 adds only 1.6 calories, so it can not only functionally replace labeled sugars; it can also help achieve a reduction in calories.*

 The Fibersol ingredient range can help achieve total or partial replacement of sugar, and the Fibersol line offers a variety of benefits, including sweetness.

 The Fibersol family provides solutions for significant sugar reduction and noticeable calorie reduction, depending on the application.
 Fibersol-2, especially, can benefit low-calorie bakery and snack options by functioning similarly to sugar but with a lower calorie and sugar content.
 It can generally be substituted for table sugar, honey and corn syrup.

 Fibersol gives formulators the ability to replace sucrose with similar functionality and still provide products that taste good.
 Fibersol is ideal for school lunch programs where many school districts are actively working to reduce both the amount of sugar and the number of calories that students consume.